Friday's Betfred Super League predictions and betting tips: plus get £50 in Betfred bonuses

 - Hull FC vs Leeds Rhinos predictions and Betfred Super League betting tips: plus get £50 in Betfred bonuses

-- St Helens vs Huddersfield Giants predictions and Betfred Super League betting tips: plus get £50 in Betfred bonuses
+- Hull KR v St Helens predictions and Betfred Super League betting tips: plus get £50 in Betfred bonuses

-- Punchestown festival day four Free Bets & Bonuses: grab £90 in betting offers for Champion Hurdle Day on Friday

-- Chelsea vs Tottenham Hotspur Betting Offer: Get £60 in Free Bets from William Hill when you bet just £10

 - Wigan Warriors vs Catalans Dragons predictions and Betfred Super League betting tips: plus get £50 in Betfred bonuses